Location: Sasco Creek Road, Westport

 Directions, via Google Map: Signs on Sasco Creek Road indicate each of the preserve’s three parcels.

-Description and species: Widely known as wonderful birding location in the fall and winter, the preserve offers a variety of species year-round.
+Widely known as a wonderful birding location in fall and winter, the preserve now offers a great variety of species year-round.

-The most notable part of the fall season is the terrific sparrow migration that brings those “little brown jobs” through the preserve and tree farm in October and November.
-This can include more Song Sparrow as well as Field, Savannah, White-throated, White-crowned, Swamp, and perhaps even a rare Clay-colored or Grasshopper Sparrow.
+The most notable part of the fall season is the terrific sparrow migration: Song Sparrow, Field, Savannah, White-throated, White-crowned, Swamp, and perhaps even a rare Clay-colored or Grasshopper Sparrow.
 There will likely be Eastern Towhee and Dark-eyed Junco present, as well as warblers like Yellow-rumped, American Redstart, and Palm.
-Other sightings often include Blue-headed Vireo, Eastern Phoebe, Winter Wren, both Ruby-crowned and Golden-crowned Kinglets, and the rare Blue Grosbeak.
+Other sightings often include Blue-headed Vireo, Eastern Phoebe, Winter Wren, Ruby-crowned and Golden-crowned Kinglets, and the rare Blue Grosbeak.

-During winter months the evergreens tend to be the stars of the show and the Christmas tree farm at times hosts rare birds such as White-winged and Red Crossbills.
-Your may find a Brown Creeper amidst the cold and snow along with Yellow-bellied Sapsuckers and perhaps a Red-breasted Nuthatch.
-Even during this frigid and harsh time of year the preserve can hold a handful of Eastern Bluebirds, a beautiful reminder of spring.
+In winter the evergreens tend to be the stars of the show and the Christmas tree farm at times hosts rare birds such as White-winged and Red Crossbills.
+You may find a Brown Creeper in the cold and snow along with Yellow-bellied Sapsuckers and perhaps a Red-breasted Nuthatch.

 A time to plant: Volunteer work day at Smith Richardson

 Jerid O’Connell on why Smith Richardson is important

 A neighborhood sanctuary